MHCPPrograms/worlds-documentation/docs/npcs/Beginner WaveSpawner Tutorial.md

 ---
 ## 3. Key Notes

 - Like we mentioned, if no enemy prefab asset is assigned, the script safely stops and prints an error.
-Essentially you're telling Charles's Mama to spawn a Charles but you never told her that her child should be named "Charles" or even what he looks like.
+Essentially, you're telling Charles's Mama to spawn a Charles, but you never told her that her child should be named "Charles" or even what he looks like.
 - Enemies will spawn forever until you stop the world or remove the spawner.
 Translation: Charle's mom is boundless.
 - Be mindful of **performance** since spawning a sea of infinite Charlies in someone's headset or phone will definitely melt down those tiny GPUs.